What is corporation tax? A guide for UK limited companies

 Where to get help with your corporation tax

-There’s more info on HMRC’s website or ask a professional tax advisor for help.
+You can find more information on the HM Revenue and Customs website or ask a professional tax advisor for help.

-Xero’s HMRC-recognised accounting software makes your corporation tax job simple.
-Xero automates your tax calculations to give you the right figures every time.
-And thanks to being in the cloud, Xero is highly collaborative – so you and your tax advisor or accountant can jump online to work on your finances anytime.
+Xero accounting software is recognised by HM Revenue and Customs.
+Xero automates your tax calculations and gives you accurate figures every time.
+Because Xero is cloud-based, you and your tax advisor or accountant can work on your finances together, anytime.

 Disclaimer